-Hopkins is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Hopkins isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hopkins are a mix of both white- and blue-collar jobs.
 Overall, Hopkins is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Hopkins who work in office and administrative support (14.21%), computer science and math (10.63%), and management occupations (9.56%).

 Also of interest is that Hopkins has more people living here who work in computers and math than 95% of the places in the US.

 Despite being a small city, Hopkins has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.